A thousand times, go

 For more, see Drawn to Spring Green.

 Wisconsin’s North Woods: You can’t say much about this area — the northern third of the state — in five paragraphs, but at least it’s in there.

 The working lighthouse in Two Harbors is the last on Minnesota's North Shore.

 Wisconsin Dells: It’s the Waterpark Capital of the World!® Need we say more?

 For more, see Wisconsin Dells stories.

-Ice Age National Scenic Trail: This 1,000-mile trail, which traces the southernmost advance of the last glacier, is
+Ice Age National Scenic Trail: This 1,000-mile trail, which traces the southernmost advance of the last glacier, is our Appalachian Trail.